ErikGartner/docker-deeplearning/docker-tensorflow/README.md

 *A docker image with NVIDIA CUDA and TensorFlow.*

 - Image name: `erikgartner/dl-tensorflow-gpu:latest`
-- Base: Ubuntu 16.04 with CUDA (runtime)
+- Base: Ubuntu 16.04 with CUDA (devel)

 Pre-built image available using:
 ```